Annayum Rasoolum: Plot

-The following day Rasool is sick and stays home.
-Anna boards the boat like every other day but is anxious since Rasool was not around anywhere she went that day.
-Anna seems restless as she cannot stop thinking about Rasool and why he had not come to see her.
-She can not wait longer and she desperately texts Rasool on the phone.
-Rasool on receiving the message rushes to see Anna.
-Anna further tells him that she is scared and tells him it will not work out.
-Rasool then explains that he loves her no matter what and religion does not affect his affection towards her.
-Then Anna calls him one day to go to a convent where a nun tries to persuade Rasool to change his religion for marriage which Rasool declines.
+The following day, Rasool is sick and stays home.
+Anna boards the boat like every other day, but is anxious since Rasool was not around anywhere she went that day.
+Anna seems restless and cannot stop thinking about Rasool and why he has not come to see her.
+She cannot wait any longer, and desperately texts Rasool on his phone.
+Upon receiving the message, Rasool rushes to see Anna.
+Anna tells him that she is scared and that things between them will not work out.
+Rasool tells her that he loves her no matter what, and religion does not figure in his affection towards her.
+One day, Anna calls him to take him to a convent, where a nun tries to persuade Rasool to change his religion for marriage, which he declines.

-In the later part of the film, we find that this nun is Anna's elder sister who had gone to convent after a love failure.
+In the latter part of the film, it is revealed that this nun is Anna's elder sister, who had gone to a convent after a love failure.
 Ashley, who had a soft corner for her, does not reveal it to her even after finding out about her love failure.
-The rest of the part narrates incidents happening around Anna and Rasool, their love for each other and those who are close to them.
-In the climax, after some events which blocked their relationship, Anna commits suicide, and this takes a toll on Rasool.
+The rest of the part narrates incidents around Anna and Rasool, their love for each other, and those close to them.
+In the climax, after some events that blocked their relationship, Anna commits suicide, and this takes a toll on Rasool.

-The next year Ashley comes back again for another leave and says that he has got back his girl, who is none other than Anna's elder sister to whom he finally reveals his love.
-She joins him leaving the convent life.
-He tries to find Rasool, but is not successful.
-A few scenes are added where the now lone Rasool travels in a local train, suggesting that he left Vypin for good and moved to Mumbai.
+The next year, Ashley comes back again for another leave and says he has got back his girl, who is none other than Anna's elder sister, to whom he finally reveals his love.
+She joins him, leaving the convent life.
+He tries to find Rasool but is unsuccessful.
+A few scenes are added, where the lonely Rasool travels on a local train, suggesting that he left Vypin for good and moved to Mumbai.